dlbest/proxy_twisted/README.md

-# proxy pool based in twisted
+# proxy pool based in twisted and rpc